gnat/sublime-python-html-sql/README.md

-# Highlight HTML and SQL in Python for Sublime!
+# Highlight HTML + SQL in Python for Sublime!

 ## Screenshot